bmd-lab/academic-kickstart/content/author/admin/_index.md

 Our focus is the data-driven discovery of materials and semiconductors.

-This means we use computers to model solids and predict their properties before they have even been made.
+This means we use computers to model solids and predict their properties before they have been made.

-We mainly focus on materials that could be used for renewable energy and clean technology, such as solar panels.
+We are mainly interested in materials that could be used for renewable energy and clean technology, such as solar panels.

 If you're interested in working with us, we can be reached anytime via the contact form below.